Asymmetric Information on I-95

 Despite the misunderstanding, the Express Lanes are easing traffic.
 Santana says the toll lanes are maintaining a comfortable 16 mile-an-hour speed advantage over the free lanes.
 A typical $2.50 to $3.00 rush hour toll usually buys a 45-mph drive between South Broward and downtown Miami, according to DOT data.

 This entry was posted on Friday, April 2nd, 2010 at 2:22 pm and is filed under Roads, Traffic Psychology, Traffic Wonkery, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.